 Lumbar puncture

 Lumbar puncture is performed in premature infants with positive blood cultures and in those who have clinical signs of central nervous system infection.
 The decision to perform lumbar puncture in ELBW premature infants can sometimes be a difficult one because of their size and the surrounding clinical circumstances.
-However, when feasible, lumbar puncture should be performed; this will help in determining the duration of antibiotic therapy.
+However, when feasible, lumbar puncture should be performed; this will help in determining the duration of antibiotic therapy if CNS infection is suspected.

 See Workup for more detail.